zero-to-mastery/resources/FreeTools.md

 * [Vimeo Repeat and Speed](https://chrome.google.com/webstore/detail/vimeo-repeat-speed/noonakfaafcdaagngpjehilgegefdima): Consume info at faster than normal pace.

-* [Built With Technology Analyzer](https://chrome.google.com/webstore/detail/builtwith-technology-prof/dapjbgnjinbpoindlpdmhochffioedbn?hl=en-US): Lets you see what tools and javascript libraries a site is using.
+* [Built With Technology Analyzer](https://chrome.google.com/webstore/detail/builtwith-technology-prof/dapjbgnjinbpoindlpdmhochffioedbn?hl=en-US): Lets you see what tools and JavaScript libraries a site is using.

 ---